LynnDelaere/FractionsAppGit/README.md

 ## Setup and Usage

 To effectively run the solution and conduct unit tests, certain applications and tools are required.
 The application is developed using Microsoft Visual Studio, specifically tailored for C# development.
 Therefore, it's essential to install Visual Studio to facilitate the development environment.
-You can follow this link for a step-by-step guide on installing Visual Studio Community edition: [link](https://from-bace-to-ace.netlify.app/00-visual-studio-community/)
+You can follow this [link](https://from-bace-to-ace.netlify.app/00-visual-studio-community/) for a step-by-step guide on installing Visual Studio Community edition.

 Open Solution in Visual Studio: Open the solution containing the C# code for the Fraction calculator in Visual Studio.